mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-links/index.md

     ![swi linked cluster](/1.11/img/switch-linked-cluster.png)

-If you are superuser you can also switch to a linked cluster in the Linked Clusters tab.
+If you are superuser you can also switch to a linked cluster through the **Linked Clusters** tab.

 1. Select **Cluster -> Linked Clusters**.